 - Measure battery voltage with ignition off, then during cranking; note voltage drops and duration.

-These targeted diagnostics free you to act decisively and avoid misidentifying the fault.
+These targeted diagnostics let you act decisively and avoid misidentifying the fault.

 Listen and Look: Audible, Smell, and Overheating Signs

-Listen for a whining or howling noise from the engine bay, as that often signals failing alternator bearings or internal damage requiring immediate inspection.
+Listen for a whining or howling noise from the engine bay.
+That often signals failing alternator bearings or internal damage that needs immediate inspection.
 If you smell burning rubber, consider a slipping drive belt or an overheating alternator that could lead to electrical failure.
-Monitor for alternator overheating after a few minutes of runtime and for persistent dimming or flickering lights, both of which indicate inadequate output and demand diagnostic testing.
+Monitor for alternator overheating after a few minutes of runtime and for persistent dimming or flickering lights.
+Both indicate inadequate output and call for diagnostic testing.

 Whining Or Howling Noise